astro-expansion/domain-expansion/benchmarks/README.md

 - `astro-docs`
 - `starlight`
-- `cloudflare-docs`
+- `astro.build`
 - `studiocms-ui`
 - `brutal`
 - `zen-browser`

-For example, using `./bench.sh --exlude=astro-docs,cloudflare-docs` would exclude the two longest benchmarks!
+For example, using `./bench.sh --exlude=astro-docs,astro.build` would exclude the two longest benchmarks!

 ## What we benchmark